ThibArg/nuxeo-keynote/README.md

 nuxeo-keynote
 =============

-Handles a zipped Keynot file, converts it to PDF, adds preview with pdf.js.
+Handles a zipped Keynote file, converts it to PDF, adds preview with pdf.js.

 ### Build

 Assuming maven 3.2.1 is correctly setup on your computer: